-The placenta develops in a woman’s uterus during pregnancy.
-This sac-like structure provides the developing baby with food and oxygen.
+The placenta develops in a pregnant person’s uterus during pregnancy.
+This sac-like organ provides the developing baby with food and oxygen.
 It also removes waste products from the baby’s blood.
-The placenta is also referred to as “afterbirth,” for it exits the body after the baby is born.
+The placenta is also referred to as “afterbirth” because it exits the body after the baby is born.

 - bleeding that starts, stops, and begins again days or weeks later

 - bleeding during the second half of pregnancy